 - A reminiscence on Kasisi Children’s Home and me

-It is Easter Monday, and after a stressful fortnight of marking and processing my University course exams, my BP reaching a crescendo, I decided to pack my bags and head for Kasisi Children’s Home.
+It is Easter, and after a stressful fortnight of marking and processing my University course exams, my BP reaching a crescendo, I decided to pack my bags and head for Kasisi Children’s Home.

 In the glow of the setting sun, as the girls opened the gate for me, one of them said, “Welcome back home, Mr. Mbinji”.
 Well at least, she pronounced my name correctly, though the “Mr.” always makes me think I am bête noire.
 I prefer being called, Mbinji.